Neighborhood Security Cameras

 The City partners with two vendors that provide Automatic License Plate Reader (ALPR) cameras to track and monitor vehicles through the support of the Los Angeles Sheriff’s Department.

 Vigilant Solutions provides ALPR cameras along certain public streets and intersections, whereas Obsidian Integration, in partnership with certain HOAs, provide ALPR neighborhood security cameras on private property.
 For more information regarding the individual vendors, please visit their website linked here: Vigilant Solutions & Obsidian Integration.

 Seeking to increase community safety and security, the City continues efforts to introduce Public Safety programs that seek to deter and capture criminals.
 A pilot program with the Oceanfront Estates HOA began in the Summer of 2020 utilizing another neighborhood security camera vendor, Flock Safety.
-Flock Safety cameras are solar-powered, use Automatic License Plate Reader (ALPR) technology, and provide 24-hour video footage day and night.
+Flock Safety cameras are solar-powered, use license plate reading technology, and provide 24-hour video footage day and night.
 These cameras were installed in the ingress/egress of the neighborhood.

 Flock Safety cameras capture images of vehicle license plates, make, model, and color at any time of day.
 The cameras can capture images of vehicles that are up to 75 feet away and that travel up to 75 miles per hour.

 The Flock Safety “Falcon” neighborhood camera costs $2,000 per camera with no added infrastructure fees.
 Camera functions include license plate and vehicle fingerprint technology, options of solar or DC powered, automatic data upload to cloud storage, hotlist integration and alerts, and the ability to register resident vehicles not to be captured in the footage.

 Storage, Access, & Use